pizzalover125/news/README.md

 # news
 Just a basic news website.
+The website only works locally because of the News API price ($449!)